lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### DevIID, AppIID CDA

 These functions are used to process respectively the Dev and the App Interface Identifiers (DevIID and AppIID) of the IPv6 addresses.
-AppIID CDA is less common since current LPWAN technologies frames contain a single address, which is the Dev's address.
+AppIID CDA is less common since most current LPWAN technologies frames contain a single L2 address, which is the Dev's address.

 The IID value MAY be computed from the Device ID present in the L2 header, or from some other stable identifier.
 The computation is specific to each LPWAN technology and MAY depend on the Device ID size.